foldcat/oasync/README.md

 }
 ```
 Note that timed tasks will execute *during* or *after* the tick you supplied,
-i.e. tasks are not garenteed to execute at percisely after 5 seconds.
+i.e. tasks are not guaranteed to execute at percisely after 5 seconds.

 #### unsafe dispatching
 You might want to spawn tasks outside of threads managed